hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 - Loading data by using multi-processing
 - Don't have the memory leak phenomenal
 - Flexible to load dataset, can load weight sample data (using `tf.compat.v1.data.experimental.sample_from_datasets` )
-- Downtime and waiting around is minimized while processing is maximized through parallel execution, see the following images:
+- Downtime and waiting around are minimized while processing is maximized through parallel execution; see the following images:

 ### Naive pipeline